raylab-projects/CavBench_RayLab/README.md

 # CavBench_RayLab
-CavBench is a generic benchmarking tool to compare different protein cavity detection methods developed by Sérgio Dias et al (https://github.com/mosqueteer/CavBench).
+CavBench is a generic benchmarking tool to compare different protein cavity detection methods developed by Sérgio Dias et al. (https://github.com/mosqueteer/CavBench)
 This is a workable version of the same tool.

 To run CavBench based on C++, access the "c++" folder.